Tag Archives: normal

 You Know You’re Filipino if…

-When I was younger, I was embarrassed by all of the things that my family did because we were Filipino; other kids were quick to point out that these things were not “normal.”
+When I was younger, I was embarrassed by all of the things that my family did that were rooted in being Filipino–especially because other kids in school were quick to point out that these things were not “normal.”

 Me: I want to start taking baths.
 All my friends are doing it.